stonepros/stone/doc/stonefs/client-auth.rst

 ================================
-CephFS Client Capabilities
+StoneFS Client Capabilities
 ================================

-Use Ceph authentication capabilities to restrict your file system clients to the lowest possible level of authority needed.
+Use Stone authentication capabilities to restrict your file system clients to the lowest possible level of authority needed.

 .. note:: Path restriction and layout modification restriction are new features
-    in the Jewel release of Ceph.
+    in the Jewel release of Stone.

-.. note:: Using Erasure Coded(EC) pools with CephFS is supported only with the BlueStore Backend.
+.. note:: Using Erasure Coded(EC) pools with StoneFS is supported only with the BlueStore Backend.
 They cannot be used as metadata pools and overwrites must be enabled on the data pools.